alvinkcs/htmlparser/README.txt

 -----------------
 To run the spider and generate both the database and the output file:

-1. Delete the existing spider_index.db
-2. Run: mvn exec:java -Dexec.mainClass="HtmlParser"
+1. Run: mvn exec:java -Dexec.mainClass="HtmlParser"

 This will:
 - Start the crawler from the seed URL